fluxcd/flux2/rfcs/xxxx-cli-plugin-system/README.md

         url: https://github.com/.../flux-operator_0.45.0_windows_amd64.zip
         checksum: sha256:9712026094a5...
 ```

+The plugin manifest includes metadata (name, description, homepage, source repo), the binary name
+(`bin`), and a list of versions with platform-specific download URLs and checksums.

+The download URLs can point to one of the following formats:

+- An archive containing the binary (`tar`, `tar.gz` or `zip`), with the binary at the root of the archive.
+The binary name inside the archive must match the `bin` field in the manifest.
+- A direct binary URL.
+The binary is downloaded and saved without extraction.
+The `bin` field is used for naming the installed plugin, not for discovery in this case.
+- Note that when the OS is Windows, the binary name is composed by appending `.exe` to the `bin` field (e.g., `flux-operator.exe`).

+The Flux Operator CLI detects if the URL points to an archive by checking the file extension.
+If no extension is present, it checks the content type by probing for archive magic bytes after downloading the file.
+If the content is not an archive, it treats it as a direct binary URL.

 A generated `catalog.yaml` (`PluginCatalog` kind) contains static metadata for all
 plugins, enabling `flux plugin search` with a single HTTP fetch.